nolus-protocol/nolus-money-market/README.md

 of their editor/IDE, those environment variables still must be provided as arguments to the `docker run` command.
-Exception to this should be the `platform` workspace, as it strives to be agnostic to the targetted network and DEX.
+Exception to this should be the `platform` workspace, as it strives to be agnostic to the targeted network and protocol.

 **NOTE:** Builds are reproducable *as long as* all environment variables passed to the container are the exact same.
 If it is desired to build